-Parents in need of Full Day childcare, Before/After School Care, Summer Camp, Part Day Preschool or Part-Time Pre-K Strong Beginnings programs can place their child on a waiting list by submitting a Request for Care (RFC) through the website for each child and care option.
+Parents in need of Full Day childcare, Before/After School Care, Summer Camp (Completed KG thru Completed 5th grade), Part Day Preschool programs can place their child on a waiting list by submitting a Request for Care (RFC) through the website for each child and care option.
 Patrons create an account or use their current MCC account to submit a Request for Care (RFC) for care options at current installation or future installation.

-Submit all RFCs as early as possible.
+Submit all RFCs as early as possible once you know possible duty station(s) assigned and for upcoming birth/adoption.
 The waitlists for certain programs, such as Full Day, can be very long with the large number of new families arriving at the same time.
+You should update your Date Care Needed as your arrival to the area changes & cancel any RFCs at other installations when orders change.

-Program Content & Descriptions are available on the website with location, hours of operation, and types of care provided, etc.; review prior to submitting a RFC to ensure the care option meets your childcare needs.
+Program Content & Descriptions are available on the MilitaryChildCare.com website with location, hours of operation, and types of care provided, etc.; review prior to submitting a RFC to ensure the care option meets your childcare needs.

-Age groups such as Preschool (3-5 years) may have Full-Day and Part-Day care options.
-Please read the Program Descriptions on the site.
-(Children may not be enrolled in a Full Day and Part day Preschool option at the same time; the curriculum is the same, parents determine which program meets their needs for childcare hours while at Fort Leavenworth.)
+Age groups such as Preschool (3-5 years) may have Full-Day Preschool & Part-Day Preschool care options to meet different care needs.
+(Children may not be enrolled in a Full Day and Part Day Preschool program at the same time; the curriculum is the same, parents determine which program meets their needs for childcare hours while at Fort Leavenworth.)